hp73/IRC-Bot/README.txt

 IN2011 Winter 2020
 By Harry Pinkerton
-Required to run: JDK 14.01.1 and an IRC server to connect the bot to
+Required to run: JDK 14.01.1 and an IRC server to connect the bot to *Compile and run BotClient.java to connect the bot to the IRC server*

 ===Features===
 - Can Connect to a user specified IP address and port number